 If your boss lets his boss play his power very aggressively, he probably wants to get you upset and make us vulnerable.
 So confess insults and outrageous attacks quite confidently and thwart his plans calmly:

-"Please stop insulting me, because we want to come to a factual agreement."
-A little sharper: Show your boss that you have seen through him, then he feels caught and is embarrassed: "You constantly stumble into me Word, obviously my arguments are so good that you do not want to hear them. "
+"Please stop insulting me because we want to come to an objective agreement."
+A little sharper: Show your boss that you have seen through him, then he feels caught and becomes embarrassed: "You keep interrupting me, obviously my arguments are so good that you don't want to hear them."

 - Do brief, concise and understandable statements